WBVR-FM

-WBVR-FM (106.3 MHz) is a country music–formatted radio station licensed to Horse Cave, Kentucky, United States, and serving the Bowling Green area.
+WBVR-FM (106.3 MHz) is a country music–formatted radio station licensed to Horse Cave, Kentucky, United States, and serving the Bowling Green metropolitan area.
 The station is currently owned by Seven Mountains Media.

-The station's studios, shared with Brownsville–licensed WKLX and Glasgow–licensed WPTQ (also owned by Seven Mountains Media), are located on McIntosh Street near US 231 on the south side of Bowling Green.
+The station's studios, shared with Brownsville–licensed WKLX and Glasgow–licensed WPTQ (also owned by Seven Mountains Media), are located on Scottsville Road (U.S. 231) on the south side of Bowling Green.
 WBVR's transmitter is located on Pine Knob along U.S. Route 68 (US 68) near Smiths Grove, Kentucky, sharing tower space with NBC/CBS/MeTV dual affiliate WNKY (channel 40) and Ion Television affiliate WNKY-LD (channel 35).

 History

 The early years

 The station's construction permit, for 106.7 MHz in Horse Cave, was issued under the callsign WLMK in 1991.
 The callsign was changed to WXPC in 1993; it first signed on the air on September 19, 1994.
 It began broadcasting as an oldies–formatted station.